 Industry awards

-You should have been studying or have completed a relevant course, which could include: a College Certificate, National Certificate (NC), SVQ (Scottish Vocational Qualification), Modern Apprenticeship, other recognised apprenticeship, Extended Diploma or other advanced certificate between September 2023 and September 2024.
+You should have been studying or have completed a relevant course, which could include: a College Certificate, National Certificate (NC), SVQ (Scottish Vocational Qualification), Pre-Apprenticeship, Modern Apprenticeship, other recognised apprenticeship, Extended Diploma or other advanced certificate between September 2024 and September 2025.

-Nominations can come from any industry in our sector, including: agriculture, animal care, aquaculture, equine, fisheries management, environmental conservation, game and wildlife, horticulture, land-based engineering and trees and timber.
+Nominations can come from any part of our sector, which covers: agriculture (including Pre-Apprenticeships), animal care, aquaculture, equine, fisheries management, environmental conservation, game and wildlife, horticulture, land-based engineering, trees and timber or vet nursing.

 Nominate someone else for an industry award here.
 If you are applying for yourself, enter here.